Garlic Seed Size: How To Grow Garlic: Basaltic Farms

 In the USA, fall is the best time for planting garlic.

-Learning how to grow garlic organically is not as complicated as you think!
-Accepted planting times for most types of Garlic are about 4 to 6 weeks before the ground freezes.
-In the Northern States, the recommended time to plant is mid-October.
+The accepted planting times for most types of Garlic are about 4 to 6 weeks before the ground freezes.
+In the Northern States, the recommended time to plant is mid September-October.
 The southern States can plant well into December.

 How To Grow Garlic When To Plant Seeds Basaltic Farms